BioBoost/object-oriented-programming-using-java/01_introduction_to_computer_programming/multiple_choice.md

 ## Multiple Choice

-1. When an application it being run, we often state that the application ...
+1. When an application is being run, we often state that the application ...

 | Key | Answer |
 |---|---|